PhD Degree Requirements

 12.5.4 Embargo (Delayed Release)

 A student who, because of special circumstance, wishes to delay public release of his or her dissertation for a period after submission may apply for permission to restrict access for six months, one year, or two years by completing an Application for Embargo.
 Such requests must be submitted and processed prior to submission of the dissertation to ProQuest.
 Dissertations may not be embargoed beyond two years.
 Embargo requests must include the reason for the request and the approval of the student’s advisor (dissertation director).
-Special circumstances that justify an embargo request include:

-Speculation by the student or advisor that inclusion of the dissertation in the ProQuest database could reduce the attractiveness of related work for future publication is not a valid reason for requesting an embargo.
 An approved request to place an embargo has the effect of restricting online access to the dissertation through the ProQuest database and through the library's discovery systems for the period of the embargo.
 Metadata (author, title, abstract, keywords and subjects) about the embargoed dissertation will be available through the ProQuest system and the library catalog.
 Users of those systems are able to search for and see the metadata, but not the actual text of other content of the dissertation.